feathersui/feathersui-starling/documentation/help/markdown/layout-group-item-renderers.md

 author: Josh Tynjala

 ---
-# Creating custom item renderers with the Layout Group container
+# Creating custom item renderers with the `LayoutGroup` container

 The `LayoutGroup` container is a simple Feathers component that holds children and provides the ability to specify a layout.
 This makes an ideal base for any [custom component](index.html#custom_components), but it's especially useful for custom item renderers in the `List` and `GroupedList` components.